matthewsides/RebootGames-Policies-And-Procedures/README.md

 The type of information that we may be required to handle include details of job applicants, current, past and prospective employees and other individuals that we communicate with.
 The information, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the GDPR and other legislation.
 The GDPR imposes restrictions on how we may use that information.

 This policy does not form part of any employee’s contract and may be amended at any time.
 Any breach of this policy by members of staff will be taken seriously and may result in disciplinary action and serious breaches may result in dismissal.
 Breach of the GDPR may expose Reboot Games to enforcement action by the Information Commissioner’s Office (ICO), including the risk of fines.
 Furthermore, certain breaches of the Act can give rise to personal criminal liability for the companys employees.
-At the very least, a breach of the GDPR could damage Reboot Games reputation and have serious consequences for Reboot games and the stakeholders.
+At the very least, a breach of the GDPR could damage the companys reputation and have serious consequences for Reboot games and our stakeholders.

+##### Data protection principles